 FURNISHED ROOMS IN BRUSSELS: OUR SELECTION

 Vintage furniture gives each room its own individual style.
-Annexe, courtyard or cityview rooms of various sizes many with balconies and outdoor spaces.
+Annexe, courtyard or cityview rooms of various sizes many with balconies yet each have their own character.
+Two suites include separate office space.
 Rooms have a private bath, very high ceilings, large double height windows, painted wood floors, triple closets, a comfy reading chair, double bed, vintage desk and desk chair.
-We have one handicap friendly room for a non-motorized wheelchair user.

 Do I have to pay extra for utilities?